innovatoronspree/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-This is an unbeatable AI player creating using minimax algorithm.
+This is an unbeatable AI player created using minimax algorithm.
 The AI player either always wins or the game is drawn in the worst case.